Tendinitis Treatment at Pain Care Associates

 Tendinitis Treatment for Little Rock and Benton Residents

-Your chiropractor at Pain Care Associates (Dr. Stewart, Dr. Vang or Dr. Barger) can help you conquer your Little Rock or Benton tendinitis by addressing the underlying issues that brought it on in the first place.
+Your chiropractor at Pain Care Associates (Dr. Stewart, Dr. Vang or Dr. Culpepper) can help you conquer your Little Rock or Benton tendinitis by addressing the underlying issues that brought it on in the first place.
 Spinal misalignment is often a factor in tissue inflammation and strain. an unbalanced body places unequal stresses on certain muscles and connective tissues, making them more prone to injury and chronic inflammation.
 These imbalances can often impair an athlete's technique, forcing over compensations that aggravate or perpetuate tissue strain.
 If your chiropractor detects a musculoskeletal imbalance related to spinal misalignment, chiropractic adjustments can correct your alignment to give you a straighter, more symmetrical stance and better balance so you can put less stress on your tendons.

 Your chiropractor may also recommend certain other treatment methods to help soothe and rehabilitate a case of tendinitis.
 For instance, deep tissue massage, ultrasound and myofascial release can help relieve tight muscles attached to inflamed tendons and speed tissue healing.
 Physical therapy can help you rebuild your body for optimal strength and flexibility following a tendon injury, while ergonomic adjustments can help you lower your risk for future tendinitis issues.
-Call 501-223-3314 today to schedule a consultation at Pain Care Associates!
-We have locations in Little Rock and Benton.